wonderdogone/node-kontakt.io/README.md

 You must have a developer account and access key from Kontakt.io.
-Go here and get yours http://panel.kontakt.io/ Once you have your access key , inculde and initialize your module using your "key"
+Go here and get yours http://panel.kontakt.io/ Once you have your access key , include and initialize your module using your "key"
 Example:
 ```
 var KontaktApi = require('kontakt-node');